 If those chicken wings can be used on the same day and you just need to store them for hours.
 Then, storing them in a fridge and reheating them whenever required.
+The duration that chicken can stay in the fridge is not too long.
 In fact, storing in the fridge is only possible for 3 to 4 days, so remember to notice it.

 You have to airtight or seal them in storage containers or airtight plastic bags.
 Once the chicken wings are ready to be placed in the freezer, you should keep them at minus -4oC or below.

 Cooked chicken wings are recommended to be stored in the freezer for a maximum duration of 6 months.
 I usually just finish the rest at the first week to enjoy the best quality.

 As a matter of fact, while the chicken wings are stored in the freezer, their taste will decrease.
 Therefore, the longer you store them, the worse the taste will be.